Space comfort on cruise ships

 The innovative actuator NovoCon® is specially designed for the integration of HVAC hydronic balancing and control with BACnet or Modbus operating Ship Management Systems (SMS).
 It can replace SMS components and via the daisy-chain bus communication provides the SMS with up to date system data.
 Once external data access to the SMS is established it allows remote commissioning (from the ship or land-based) of the system.

-With these digital actuators mounted on the Pressure Independent Balancing and Control Valves (PIBCV), all cabins can be controlled via the Ship Management System.
+With these digital actuators mounted on the Pressure Independent balancing and Control Valves (PICV), all cabins can be controlled via the Ship Management System.
 This also offers the benefits of remote access and integration with other SMS connected systems such as keyless cabin entry, sun screen operation and light controls.
 By combining these technical systems via the Ship Management System ‘smart cabin control’ can be established.
 From there it is an easy step to achieve highly efficient fleet management with the possibility to look into every ships’ climate system from any place in the world.

 Remote Domestic Hot Water temperature monitoring